ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/accessibility-practices.md

 We will do this by

+* Ensure all professions collaborate on early designs
 * Adding automation to our pipelines
 * Adding checks in our development environments
 * Working with internal dedicated accessibility groups